 A Sad and Lonely Place

 Other extracts will be published on the posts pages, and will be available to all my readers.
 I do expect you all to respect the copyright rules.
-Other, longer sections of the book will only be in a password protected area.
-If you want to view those you can request permission here.
+Other, longer sections of the book will only be in password protected areas.
+If you have a good reason to view those you can request permission here.